martiniantaylor/ICES_sea_bass/README.md

 ***

-# 12a_pca_adapt_v1.R
+## 12a_pca_adapt_v1.R

+## Overview
-This project identifies outliers in spawning populations using PCAadapt and saves the identified outliers as a new genlight file.
+This script identifies outliers in spawning populations using PCAadapt and saves the identified outliers as a new genlight file.
 The script processes genetic data, performs PCA-based adaptation analysis, and identifies statistically significant outliers.

 ## Required Files

 The following files are required to run the script:

 1. `data/outflank/spawning_incl_med.gl`: genlight file containing the genetic data for spawning populations including Mediterranean samples.

-## Script Description

 ## Output